MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 ## Implement pop-up messages in Outlook that warn, justify, or block emails being sent

 This configuration uses multiple [advanced client settings](#how-to-configure-advanced-client-configuration-settings-in-the-portal) that you must configure in the Azure portal.
-This setting is in preview and requires the preview version of the client.

 When you create and configure the following advanced client settings, users see pop-up messages in Outlook that can warn them before sending an email, or ask them to provide justification why they are sending an email, or prevent them from sending an email for either of the following scenarios: